-Grace Cathedral touches the lives of tens of thousands of people every year, every day of the year.
+Grace Cathedral conveys love, compassion and indeed grace to thousands of people every year.
 Because of people like you, the cathedral’s powerful legacy continues.

 Your written stewardship pledge enables the cathedral to minister to the needs of all who come through our doors, pay clergy and staff, celebrate with worship and music, and engage the wider community through formation, education and service.
-Your pledge also empowers the leadership of the cathedral to plan wisely for the short and longer term, and to know the amount of predictable funds available to maintain a responsible budget and plan for strategic growth.
+Your pledge also enables our leaders and staff to prepare wise and thoughtful budgets, so that we, too, can be good stewards of the work God gives us to do.

 Thank you for the goodwill, support, and encouragement you invest.